CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/cbioportal2bff.md

 sidebar_label: cBioPortal to BFF
 ---

-This table summarizes the built-in clinical study mapping.
-Project-specific patient and sample columns can be added with an optional Mapping V2 file.
+The built-in clinical study mapping is summarized below.
+An optional Mapping V2 file can add project-specific patient and sample columns.

 | cBioPortal source | BFF destination | Behavior |
 | --- | --- | --- |